LoginRadius/engineering-portal/content/blog/callback-vs-promises-vs-async-await/index.md

 # Callback vs Promises vs Async Await

 This blog explains the fundamental concepts that JavaScript relies on to handle asynchronous operations.
-These concepts include: **Callback functions**, **Promises** and the use of **Async,** and **Await **to handle deferred operations in JavaScript.
+These concepts include **Callback functions**, **Promises** and the use of **Async,** and **Await** to handle deferred operations in JavaScript.

  So before we decode the comparison between the three, let's get a brief understanding of synchronous (blocking) and asynchronous(non-blocking).

 ## Difference Between Sync and Async